Donald Trump Upholds Presidential Salary Promise, Donates $100,000 To Surgeon General’s Office

 — Team Trump (@TeamTrump) August 16, 2019

 According to USA Today, Trump donated his third-quarter 2018 salary to the National Institute on Alcohol Abuse and Alcoholism.
-Though the president doesn’t partake in alcohol, the issue is one close to his heart, as his late brother Fred Trump Jr. died in 1981 after battling an alcohol addiction.
+Though the president doesn’t partake in alcohol, the issue is one close to his heart, as his late brother, Fred Trump Jr., died in 1981 after battling an alcohol addiction.

 Trump donated his first-quarter 2019 salary to the U.S. Department of Homeland Security and posted an image of the $100,000 check on Twitter while blasting the mainstream media for not covering the fact that he donates his presidential salary.